dannowilby/gorp/docs/README.md

 - [ ] **Log compaction** - snapshots of the machine's log need to be stored on disk to save space and allow better recoverability/resiliency from crashes

+## Design considerations

+Embarrasingly a Kubernetes resource was designed at first.
+After more research, this was determined to be a ouroboros-like idea.
+Kubernetes uses etcd to ensure consistency between nodes/pods in a cluster. etcd is literally an implementation of Raft, so relying on it does not make the most amount of sense.

 ## References

 [1] [In Search of an Understandable Consensus Algorithm (Extended Version)](https://raft.github.io/raft.pdf), Diego Ongaro and John Ousterhout